akhenakh/httpie/README.rst

 ****************************************
 HTTPie + OAuth 1.0a fork: a CLI, cURL-like tool for humans
 ****************************************

+As of September 24th 2013 this code is obsolete, use https://github.com/jkbr/httpie-oauth.

 Simple install in place of httpie with:

     pip install -U https://github.com/akhenakh/httpie/tarball/master